marcos-sem-s/datacamp-exercises/Introduction to SQL/02 - Querying.md

 FROM books;
 ```

+> It's `AS` easy `AS` that!
+Great work.
+The alias you just implemented makes it clear that only unique authors are listed in the results and that there are no duplicates.
+This is clear even to someone who is reading only the result set and does not know the SQL code behind the results.

 <br>

 ## VIEWing your query
 You've worked hard to create the below SQL query:

 ``` sql
 SELECT DISTINCT author AS unique_author
 FROM books;
 ```

 What if you'd like to be able to refer to it later, or allow others to access and use the results?
 The best way to do this is by creating a view.
 Recall that a view is a virtual table: it's very similar to a real table, but rather than the data itself being stored, the query code is stored for later use.

 **Instructions**